Helping medical malpractice victims since 1994

 Surgical errors include wrong site injury mistakes (when a surgeon performs a procedure on the wrong body part), organ perforation, forgetting surgical implements inside the patient’s body and negligence while monitoring the patient during post-op care.
 All of these mistakes can have devastating health consequences for the patients involved.

-At Moore Law, when we represent victims of medical negligence, our goal is two-fold: (1) to achieve the best result in our client’s medical malpractice lawsuit by seeking the highest financial recovery possible, and (2) to make sure our client feels comfortable during the litigation process.
+At Moore: Attorneys at Law, when we represent victims of medical negligence, our goal is two-fold: (1) to achieve the best result in our client’s medical malpractice lawsuit by seeking the highest financial recovery possible, and (2) to make sure our client feels comfortable during the litigation process.
 We’re there every step of the way.